CODE OF CONDUCT

 l) Remove and dispose of any litter, rubbish etc in a responsible manner.

-m) Make sure supporters are outside the boundaries or ﬁeld of play and follow game official’s requests and instructions; you should also make sure you supporters behave responsibly.
+m) Make sure supporters are outside the boundaries or ﬁeld of play and follow game official’s requests and instructions; you should also make sure your supporters behave responsibly.

 n) Remove any jewellery or watches.
-Tape may be used to cover rings.
+(Wearing of fitbit watches is OK if covered by a wrist sweat band) Tape may be used to cover rings.

-p) Wear shin pads, covered by socks whilst playing.
+p) Wear shin pads, covered by long sock whilst playing.

 2.2 In addition you should:

-Inform the Team Manager as far as possible in advance, of your availability or non-availability, for a match when invited by the manager to play.
+Inform the Team Captain as far as possible in advance, of your availability or non-availability, for a match when invited by the Team Captain to play.

-Arrive at match venues at the time specified (unless by prior arrangement with your team manager).
+Arrive at match venues at the time specified (unless by prior arrangement with your team captain).

 Endeavour to arrive at least 10 minutes before training sessions for warm up and stretching exercises.